ToddBooth/a7011e/hands-on-labs/Week_7_hands-on-labs/Week_7_hands-on-labs.md

 <details>
 <summary>Task 708 - AWS IAM Identity Center - using bash variables</summary>
-Now create your own script and here is a suggestion, on how to modify the script to use variables.
+Now create and run your own script and here is a suggestion, on how to modify the script to use variables.

 ```
 #!/bin/bash